About using OneSearch, including library tutorials

 Where you look depends on the kinds of information you need.
-This chart helps to illustrate how information is created and produced.
-It can help determine where you'll go for the information you need.
+This chart helps where to look for different types of information.

 Information to the left of the dotted line: